Starting an Online Business on Amazon or eBay

 Conclusion

-When starting an online business, pick the marketplace that fits your plan.
-Amazon suits brands that want scale and repeat sales. eBay works well for used goods, collectibles, and one-off finds.
+When starting an online business, the right marketplace sets the pace.
+Amazon fits brands that want broad reach and steady repeat orders. eBay often suits used goods, collectibles, and limited stock better.

 Frequently Asked Questions